afeique/ubuntu-vagrant-dev/README.md

 # Ubuntu Vagrant for Development

 This Vagrantfile and associated shell scripts provision an Ubuntu LTS setup for development using [Vagrant].
 This environment is aimed at PHP and Python development.
-It does preinstall database packages, only programming languages.
+It doesn't preinstall database packages, only programming languages.
 This makes it suitable as a base for running unit tests.

 Using this guide, a consistent development environment can be setup on *any* operating system (Linux, OSX, Windows) in a matter of minutes.